American civil religion: Development

 Alexis de Tocqueville believed Christianity was the source of the basic principles of liberal democracy and the only religion capable of maintaining liberty in a democratic era.
 He was keenly aware of the mutual hatred between Christians and liberals in 19th-century France, rooted in the Enlightenment and the French Revolution.
 In France, Christianity was allied with the Old Regime before 1789 and the reactionary Bourbon Restoration of 1815–1830.
 However, he said Christianity was not antagonistic to democracy in the United States, where it was a bulwark against dangerous tendencies toward individualism and materialism, which would lead to atheism and tyranny.

 Also significant were the contributions of French philosopher Jean-Jacques Rousseau and French sociologist Émile Durkheim.
+Rousseau introduced the concept of civil religion in The Social Contract, arguing that a stable democratic society required a set of shared civic beliefs — distinct from institutional Christianity — that bound citizens together through common moral commitments.
+Durkheim's later work expanded this foundation, arguing in The Elementary Forms of the Religious Life that religion functions primarily as a social phenomenon, producing collective rituals and shared symbols that reinforce group identity and solidarity.
+Bellah drew directly on both thinkers in formulating his account of American civil religion.

 The American case

 Most students of American civil religion follow the basic interpretation by Bellah and Durkheim.
 Other sources of this idea include these: philosopher John Dewey who spoke of "common faith" (1934); sociologist Robin Murphy Williams's American Society: A Sociological Interpretation (1951) which describes a "common religion" in America; sociologist Lloyd Warner's analysis of the Memorial Day celebrations in "Yankee City" (1953 [1974]); historian Martin Marty's "religion in general" (1959); theologian Will Herberg who spoke of "the American Way of Life" (1960, 1974); historian Sidney Mead's "religion of the Republic" (1963); and British writer G. K. Chesterton, who said that the United States was "the only nation ... founded on a creed" and also coined the phrase "a nation with a soul of a church".

 In the same period, several distinguished historians such as Yehoshua Arieli, Daniel Boorstin, and Ralph Gabriel "assessed the religious dimension of 'nationalism', the 'American creed', 'cultural religion', and the 'democratic faith.

 Premier sociologist Seymour Lipset (1963) referred to "Americanism" and the "American Creed" to characterize a distinct set of values that Americans hold with a quasi-religious fervor.

 Today, according to social scientists Ronald Wimberley and William Swatos, there seems to be a firm consensus among social scientists that a part of Americanism is especially religious in nature, which may be termed civil religion.
 But this religious nature is less significant than the "transcendent universal religion of the nation" which late eighteenth-century French intellectuals such as Jean-Jacques Rousseau and Alexis de Tocqueville wrote about.